Translation. Names

 Place names: rivers and lakes

-- Do not translate the names of rivers and lakes (River Sec) unless there is a well-established English version (River Danube).
+- Do not translate the names of rivers and lakes (River Sec and Lake Sant Maurici, not the Dry River or the Saint Maurice Lake, respectively) unless there is a well-established English version (Danube River, Shatsky Lakes).

 Place names: seas